fedora-copr/copr/doc/how_to_upgrade_builders.rst

 =======================

-This article explains how to upgrade the Copr builders in AWS (x86_64 and aarch64) and libvirt (x86_64, aarch64) to a newer Fedora once it is released.
+This article explains how to upgrade the Copr builders in AWS (x86_64 and aarch64) and libvirt (x86_64 and ppc64le) to a newer Fedora once it is released.

 Keep amending this page if you find something not matching reality or expectations.